GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ```bash
 $ sed -n '1~4p;2~4p' SRR097977.fastq  | sed 's/^@/>/g' > SRR097977.fasta
 ```
+Let's wrap up `sed` with one more use case (slightly complicated looking one).
+Let's say that we want capture all the transcript names from the last column (9th column) from .gtf file.
 - - -

 <p align="center"><b><a class="btn" href="https://genomicsaotearoa.github.io/bash-for-bioinformatics/" style="background: var(--bs-dark);font-weight:bold">Back to homepage</a></b></p>